-Operating expenses in our Specialty Benefits insurance business increased \$23.7 million due to growth and \$22.9 million due to favorable actuarial assumption updates and model refinements in 2019.
-Operating expenses in our Individual Life insurance business decreased \$28.5 million from expense management, largely offset by a \$23.7 million increase due to growth in the business.
+Operating expenses in our Specialty Benefits business increased \$44.1 million primarily due to growth in the business.
+Operating expenses in our Individual Life insurance business decreased \$119.8 million due to the impact associated with actuarial assumption updates and model refinements, which were favorable in 2021 compared to unfavorable in 2020, partially offset by \$19.1 million due to growth in business.